 How to answer?
 Back to Raymond Carver for a second.
 Carver admired Chekov and sought to emulate him.
 Carver, like Chekov, devoted much of his writing life to providing the reader with a window onto the life and times of average people.
 Carver chose a mission, honed a style, and got on with it.
 Should you imitate Carver?
 No. But you should give considerable thought to the questions above and create a niche for yourself, if possible--set goals and plan accordingly.
 It's always better to work with a plan and on a schedule than to approach the act of writing haphazardly.

 Once you've decided what area or areas you'd like to concentrate on, you PROTOTYPE some stories.
 You relax and jot, fiddle, and draft.
 You start five stories at once, you invent interesting and provocative titles, themes, story ideas.
 You sketch characters, give them lives.
-You make a list of those items that will cause conflicts, suspense, or (like the creature in "Fat") a "locus of tension" in the story.
-You mix and match, and HAVE FUN!
-You use your IMAGINATION!
+You make a list of those items that will cause conflicts, suspense, or (like the creature in "Fat") a "focus of tension" in the story.
+You use your IMAGINATION(of all things!)
 Also, you RESEARCH your area, collecting notes, articles, scraps, and you keep a JOURNAL for your thoughts and discoveries.
 You ASK QUESTIONS OF YOURSELF pertaining to your fiction, e.g., "What will the reader like about this story?"
 (Good question?) or "How will my character react to this?" etc. Esc ...
 Oh, and you carry around at all times a palm pilot or a little notepad to enable instantaneous muse jottings.
 If the muse kisses you, a record must be made, or you will hate yourself later.